iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 be provided, this proof is the digital signature of the transfer.
 In the IOTA core protocol, data transfer signatures are not enforced but some second layer protocol like MAM may rely on data digital signatures.

-In this RFC we will only focus on the authenticity aspect of asymmetric cryptography.
+This RFC only focuses on the authenticity aspect of asymmetric cryptography.

-We define `signing scheme` as being the set of data structures and algorithms allowing authenticity of a message.
+It defines `signing scheme` as being the set of data structures and algorithms allowing authenticity of a message.

 Useful links: